wgqhandsome/Image_Processing_100_Questions/README.md

 This is the English version of image processing 100 questions.
 The [original Japanese repository](https://github.com/yoyoyo-yo/Gasyori100knock) was created by [yoyoyo-yo](https://github.com/yoyoyo-yo).
 It’s updated by him now.
 To be honest, I can not speak Japanese.
 Since the code is language independent and I’m preparing for my interview questions about computer vision now.
 I decided to translate the English version of this 100 questions.

-Hope this could help more people and thanks for [yoyoyo-yo](https://github.com/yoyoyo-yo) his great effort.
+Hope this could help more people and thanks for [yoyoyo-yo's](https://github.com/yoyoyo-yo) great effort.

 ## Before Reading